tda-homcloud/homcloud-website/source/index.en.html.markdown

 HomCloud is a data analysis software based on persistent homology.
 The software is developed mainly by [Ippei Obayashi](https://i-obayashi.info/).

-HomCloud is free software and you can use it freely.
+HomCloud is free software, and you can use it freely.

-## <a name="download"> Download latest version
+## <a name="download"> Download the latest version

 * [HomCloud latest(4.4.1)](download/homcloud-4.4.1.tar.gz)
   * [README](README.html)